Umm al-Qura Hijri Calendar

 The calendar uses two main criteria:

-1. The conjunction (astronomical new moon) must occur before sunset in Mecca.
+1. The conjunction must occur before sunset in Mecca.

 2. On the evening of the 29th day, the moon must set after the sun in Mecca.

-If both conditions are met, the next day is declared the first day of the new month.
-Otherwise, the current month continues for one more day.
+If both are met, the next day is the first day of the new month; otherwise, the month has 30 days.

 Is the Umm al-Qura calendar used for religious purposes?

-While the Umm al-Qura calendar is used for civil scheduling in Saudi Arabia, religious events like the beginning of Ramadan, Eid al-Fitr, and Eid al-Adha are still determined by the moon sighting committees under the Saudi Supreme Court.
+While used for civil scheduling, religious events like Ramadan and Eid are still determined by moon sighting committees under the Saudi Supreme Court.
 The calendar provides expected dates, but final confirmation comes from actual moon sightings.

 Why are there differences between Umm al-Qura dates and other Islamic calendars?